lecy/program-eval/chapters/README.md

 11. Model Diagnostics
   - outliers
   - comparing 2 models
-  -

 ## Part II: Research Design

 **Intro / Overview**
 1. Introduction to research design
 2. Testing the Program Hypothesis
-  a.
-Treatment groups (ANOVA, t-test, regression with dummies)
+  -	Treatment groups (ANOVA, t-test, regression with dummies)
-  b.
-Treatment levels (regression)
+  -	Treatment levels (regression)
-  c.
-Treatment categories (chi-square)
+  -	Treatment categories (chi-square)
 4. Validity (moved reliability to end)
-  a.
-Internal
+  - Internal
-  b.
-External
+  - External
-  c.
-Type I and Type II Errors
+  - Type I and Type II Errors
 5. Power
-  a.
-Sample size
+  - Sample size
-  b.
-Measurement error in DV and IV
+  - Measurement error in DV and IV
 6. Threats to Internal Validity
-  a.
-Sample design
+  - Sample design
-    i.
-Selection in (unobserved heterogeneity, omitted variable bias) ii.
-Selection out (attrition)
+    - Selection in (unobserved heterogeneity, omitted variable bias)
+    - Selection out (attrition)
-  b.
-Trends in the data
+  - Trends in the data
-    i.
-Maturation
+    - Maturation
-    ii.
-Secular trends
+    - Secular trends
-    iii.
-Seasonality
+    - Seasonality
-    iv.
-Regression to the mean
+    - Regression to the mean
-    v.
-Testing effects / Hawthorn effects
+    - Testing effects / Hawthorn effects
-  c.
-Study calibration
+  - Study calibration
-    i.
-Study time-frame
+    - Study time-frame
-    ii.
-Measurement error
+    - 	Measurement error
-  d.
-Contamination
+  - Contamination
-    i.
-Intervening effects
+    - Intervening effects
-    ii.
-Diffusion of treatment
+    - Diffusion of treatment

 **Counterfactual Analysis**
 7. The three counterfactuals
-  a.
-Pre-post with control (difference-in-difference)
+  - Pre-post with control (difference-in-difference)
-    i.
-Can test for equivalence of groups before treatment ii.
-Can test for secular trends
+    - Can test for equivalence of groups before treatment
+    - Can test for secular trends
-    iii.
-Can estimate the counterfactual
+    - Can estimate the counterfactual
-    iv.
-Can test for treatment effects
+    - 	Can test for treatment effects
-  b.
-Post-test only (requires equivalent groups to be valid)
+  - Post-test only (requires equivalent groups to be valid)
-  c.
-Pre-post reflexive (requires absence of trends)
+  - Pre-post reflexive (requires absence of trends)
 8. Construction of a counterfactual
-  a.
-Equivalent groups
+  - Equivalent groups
-    i.
-RCT
+    - RCT
-    ii.
-Matching
+    - Matching
+      - Observable versus non-observable heterogeneity
+    - Reflexive design
-      1. Observable versus non-observable heterogeneity iii.
-Reflexive design iv.
-Test for equivalence (comparison of sample means, bonferoni corrections)
+    - Test for equivalence (comparison of sample means, bonferoni corrections)
-      1. In reflexive design, test would be for non-random attrition
+      - In reflexive design, test would be for non-random attrition
-  b.
-Non-equivalent groups
+  - Non-equivalent groups
-    i.
-What can we say in this case? ii.
+    - What can we say in this case? ii.
 Use of difference-in-difference with non-equivalent groups
       1. Parallel lines assumption need to construct a valid counterfactual iii.
 Using comparison group to create upper or lower bounds
       1. Use of bias formula to determine direction of bias
 9. Treatment fidelity
-  a.
-Intention to treat estimate
+  - Intention to treat estimate
-  b.
-Treatment-on-treated estimate
+  - Treatment-on-treated estimate
-  c.
-Challenges with diffusion of treatment, individuals switching groups
+  - Challenges with diffusion of treatment, individuals switching groups
 10. Attrition
-  a.
-Random attrition – impacts power, not bias (leads to type ii errors)
+  - Random attrition – impacts power, not bias (leads to type ii errors)
-  b.
-Non-random attrition – introduces bias
+  - Non-random attrition – introduces bias
-  c.
-Tests for each
+  - Tests for each
-    iii.
-Comparison of study group means after attrition iv.
-Comparison of those that leave across groups
+    - Comparison of study group means after attrition
+    - Comparison of those that leave across groups
-    v.
-Comparison of leavers and stayers within groups vi.
-Comparison of rates of attrition across groups
+    - Comparison of leavers and stayers within groups
+    - Comparison of rates of attrition across groups

 **Research Design**
 11. Experimental methods